theLadEli/my-full-stack-journey/Python/ReadMe.md

 ```

 ### Parameters
 Functions could have a parameter, these are like placeholders or variables that let you pass values into the function when it is called.

+#### Creating a Parameter
 So if we wanted to pass a name into the function we created, so it gives a custom greeting to a person, we can use a parameter like this:
 ```py
 def my_function(name):
   print(f"Hello {name}")